 In addition, if the HE AP still uses non-HT PPDU format to carry beacon frame, it could not take the advantages of OFDMA, such as using longer CP for improving signal robustment in outdoor scenario.

-Therefore the HE Beacon transmission is needed.
+Therefore the ER Beacon transmission is needed.

-An HE Beacon may carry its own BSSID different from non-HT Beacon, and form a HE BSS separated from BSS specified by non-HT Beacon.
+An ER Beacon may carry its own BSSID different from non-HT Beacon, and form an ER BSS separated from BSS specified by non-HT Beacon.

 Proposed Resolution: